 What to expect?

-The temple complex consists of a tropical, lush garden that welcomes you upon the arrival.
+The temple complex consists of a tropical, lush garden that welcomes you upon your arrival.
 There are various sculptures and pavilions for prayers, and the central part of the complex is a large bathing pool where the purification ritual takes place.
 You can either watch other people performing it or join in!

 Cleans Ritual at Tirta Empul